& General Information

 We can provide a full PA system for any size of venue, along with vintage microphones, and speaker covers.

-Gramaphones, 78 records, music sheets, posters, bunting & general vintage themed props.
+Props such as Gramaphones, 78 records, music sheets, posters, flags, bunting & more.

 For Our Afternoon Teas - Vintage china, cuttlery, cake stands, embroidered tablecloths, flower displays, & props.

 Above Left - The Rhythm Exchange Dance Band